-ASP.NET calls this method when it needs to make sure that child controls have been created.
-In most cases, custom server control developers do not need to override this method.
-If you do override this method, use it in a similar fashion as its default behavior.
+In most cases, custom server control developers do not have to override this method.
+If you do override this method, use it in a way similar to the default behavior.

 The following example uses the method to ensure that the current server control has child controls.
 It then gets or sets a Text property for a child TextBox Web control in the current server control's ControlCollection object.

 This example has a text box that accepts user input, which is a potential security threat.
 By default, ASP.NET Web pages validate that user input does not include script or HTML elements.
 For more information, see Script Exploits Overview.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2